 Hospitals, rehab centers and other healthcare facilities usually have a variety of available shifts because they’re always open.
 They need someone there at three in the morning and three in the afternoon.
 So, if you’re in classes all day, look for a night position.

 You’ll have a harder time getting a flexible schedule at a private practice.
 Many private practices are only open during regular business hours.
-But if you take night classes, a private practice might be your best bet.
+But a private practice might be your best bet if you take night classes.
 A private practice is also good if you need consistent hours.
-If they’re only open for eight hours, then you’ll know what your schedule is without waiting for it to be made!
+If they’re only open for eight hours, you’ll know your schedule without waiting for it to be made!

 Scribing in Your Specialty Field

-Ideally, you want to spend as much time as you can in your specialty field.
+Ideally, you want to spend as much time as possible in your specialty field.
 Want to be a pediatrician?
 Try finding a pediatrician who needs a scribe.
 However, depending on your location, you might not be able to find a scribe position in your field.
-In that case, try to find a scribing position in an area where you can learn and grow.
+In that case, try to find a scribing position where you can learn and grow.
 You might not find a pediatrician to scribe for, but you might find a doctor who treats children and adults.

 Either way, becoming a medical scribe will expose you to healthcare at a level you haven’t yet experienced.
-This will help solidify your desire to become a doctor or deter you from continuing forward.
-It wouldn’t be the end of the world if you discovered you didn’t want to practice medicine after all.
-In the long run, it would save you lots of time and money.
+This will help solidify your desire to become a doctor or deter you from continuing.
+It wouldn’t be the end if you discovered you didn’t want to practice medicine after all.
+It would save you lots of time and money in the long run.

 Finding Jobs as a Medical Scribe